A Guide to Opening a Pool for Swimming Season

-Run the filter 12-24 hours to mix up the old and new water before testing or adding chemicals.
+Run the filter for 12 to 24 hours to mix up the old and new water before testing or adding chemicals.
 After that, you'll want to use a pool testing kit.
-Be sure to check the expiration date on your testing strips or reagents and replace if expired.
-The four parameters to test:
+Be sure to check the expiration date on your testing strips or reagents and replace any that have expired.
+Start by testing four key parameters:

-Next up: time to shock the pool, or superchlorinate with chlorine or a shock treatment (also called an oxidizer or burner) to destroy those... pesky algae and microorganisms.
+Now it's time to shock the pool, or super chlorinate it with chlorine or a shock treatment (also called an oxidizer or burner) to destroy those pesky algae and microorganisms.

 At this point—depending on the results of your pool test kit, your preferences, the advice of a pool service professional, etc.—you might want to add other treatments to your water.
 These might include a stabilizer, conditioner, or algicide.

-Allow the filter to run another 24 hours and test again before letting anyone enter the pool.
+Allow the filter to run another 24 hours and test again before letting anyone enter the pool.2:48

 Splash Into Summer

-Have you followed all these steps?
-If the water in your swimming pool is crystal clear and you let your filter run for a day, as recommended in Step 9 - you know what to do.
+If the water in your swimming pool is crystal clear and you let your filter run for a day, the next step should be obvious: Jump in!

 And don't forget to set up a maintenance schedule during swim season.